-The Tampa Sports Authority (TSA) is the proud manager of Raymond James Stadium.
-The TSA was created by action of the Florida Legislature in May 28, 1965 to “plan, develop and maintain a comprehensive complex of sports and recreational facilities” for the Tampa Bay area.
+Tampa Sports Authority (TSA) is the manager of Raymond James Stadium and three city golf courses as well as the landlord for George Steinbrenner Field and the Amalie Arena.
+The Authority was created May 28, 1965 by Governor Hayden Burns for the purpose of planning, developing and maintaining a comprehensive complex of sports and recreational facilities for the Tampa Bay area.